Follow Alice private toilet and toilet tent on Kilimanjaro

 • Biodegradable plastic bags for storing your used toilet paper until you can dispose of it in the bin provided at camp.

-We say to bring biodegradable plastic bags for carrying your used toilet paper because the Government of Tanzania doesn't allow you to bring in single-use plastic bags.
+We say to bring biodegradable plastic bags for carrying your used toilet paper because the Government of Tanzania has a ban on single-use plastic bags.

 If you'd like to learn more about how to be a responsible trekker when it comes to going to the toilet while hiking, please take a look at the seven principles of our partner organisation, Leave No Trace.